GAaronAlexander/NOAH-MP_HUE/README_HUE.md

 ## Things that still need to be addressed:

 FAREA in the model still needs to be changed around (just divide the two adjacent values by one another!)

+Need to aggregate the vegetation variables as discussed with Dan, Steve, Carolyn